...Baby One More Time: Live performances

-The first live performance of the song was at the "Singapore Jazz Festival" in Singapore on May 16, 1998.
-That day, she also performed the song "Sometimes" for the first time.
-Britney performed "...Baby One More Time" on several occasions.
-She performed the song on July 6, 1999, during her appearance at the Woodstock 99 festival.
+The first live performance of the song was at the Singapore Jazz Festival in Singapore on May 16, 1998.
+That day, Spears also performed the song "Sometimes" for the first time.
+Spears performed "...Baby One More Time" on several occasions.
+She performed the song on July 6, 1999, during her appearance in Bethel, New York at the original site of Woodstock.
 Neil Strauss, from The New York Times, noted that "all the backing music was on tape, and most of the vocals were recorded, with Ms. Spears just reinforcing selected words in choruses and singing an occasional snippet of a verse".
 It was also performed at the 1999 MTV Video Music Awards; after a classroom roll call ended, Spears appeared on the stage and began performing the song.
 Halfway through, she was joined by Justin Timberlake and the members of NSYNC for a dance routine.
 Afterwards, the band performed their hit "Tearin' Up My Heart".
-The song was also performed at the 1999 MTV Europe Music Awards, along with "(You Drive Me) Crazy", the 1999 Billboard Music Awards, the 1999 Smash Hits Poll Winners Party, the Christmas Day edition of Top of the Pops and the Greenwich Millennium concert on December 31, 1999, she also performed it with broadcasters David Dimbleby and Michael Buerk on 2000 Today.
+The song was also performed at the 1999 MTV Europe Music Awards, along with "(You Drive Me) Crazy", the 1999 Billboard Music Awards, the 1999 Smash Hits Poll Winners Party, the Christmas Day edition of Top of the Pops and the Greenwich Millennium concert on December 31, 1999.
+She also performed it with broadcasters David Dimbleby and Michael Buerk on 2000 Today.
 Spears performed the song in a medley with "From the Bottom of My Broken Heart" at the 42nd Grammy Awards.
 Spears was wearing a turtleneck and a full tulle skirt at the beginning of the performance, while dancers surrounded her with enormous hand fans.
 After singing a shortened version of the song, she then took a few moments to shuffle into a form-fitting red rhinestone outfit (with side cutouts) and emerged onto a stage to perform "...Baby One More Time."
 Spears was also criticized of lipsynching the song during her performance.
 Later, in 2003, Spears performed the song in a remixed form at Britney Spears: In the Zone, a concert special that aired in ABC on November 17, 2003. "...Baby One More Time" was also performed at the 2003 NFL Kickoff Live on September 4, 2003, at the National Mall, in a medley with "I'm a Slave 4 U" (2001), which included pyrotechnics.
 She sported shoulder-length blond hair and was dressed in black football pants, a black-and-white referee halter top and boots from Reebok.
 Her outfit was later auctioned off to benefit the Britney Spears Foundation.